GEOS-ESM/SMT-Nebulae/knowledgeDB/docs/tutorials/how_to_ndsl/data.md

 There are two main methods for accessing data stored within a quantity:

-- `quantity.view[:]`: returns the numerical contents of the quantity as a numpy array.
-This print always include the extra point from the interface dimension, regardless of whether that point is being considered for computations.
-Note that, since this is a NumPy array, it can be acccessed using normal Python accessing rules.
+- `quantity.view[:]`: returns the numerical contents of the quantity as a NumPy-like array.
+This print always includes the extra point from the interface dimension, regardless of whether that point is being considered for computations.
+Note that, since this is a NumPy-like array, it can be acccessed using normal Python accessing rules, and much of the functionality of NumPy arrays is also available.

 - `quantity.data[:]`: similar to `quantity.view[:]`, but `.data` also returns the halo, if one is present.